pbshgthm/pbsh/content/works/vangogh.md

 ---
-SLUG      : covidwire
+SLUG      : vangogh
-TITLE     : Building an AI powered search engine for Color Palettes, used by hundereds of designers DOMAIN    : [UX Design,Fullstack Development,Product Management] COVER     : sample_assets/cover.png
+TITLE     : Building an AI powered search engine for Color Palettes, used by hundereds of designers DOMAIN    : [UX Design,Fullstack Development,SaaS Management] COVER     : sample_assets/cover.png
 NEXT      : [covidwire,duomoji]
 HASH      : [RESEARCH,PRODUCT,ENGINEERING,DESIGN]
 SUMMARY   :
-- Challenge  : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
+- Challenge  : Apparently we had reached a <b>great height in the</b> atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached a great height in the atmosphere, for the sky was a dead black.
 Apparently we had reached a great height in the atmosphere.
 - Outcome    : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached.
 Apparently we had reached a great height in the atmosphere.
 - My Role    : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached.
 - Team       : Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars.
 Apparently we had reached.